CaYeRok/chess-java/README.md

 capturing the other king.
 The board will then reset and point will be awarded.
 -----------------------
 WIP:
-     check
+     check,
-     checkmate
+     checkmate,
-     resizing of the board
+     resizing of the board,
-     bordered window that can be moved
+     bordered window that can be moved,
-     simple vs computer mode with menu
+     simple vs computer mode with menu,
      en-passant